PlagueBuilds/All-items-map/README.md

 The map will be regularly updated, and more projects are planned in the future.
 Thanks for the support, we hope you will enjoy.<br>

 # $${\color{red}WARNING}$$
-Any issues you encounter please report on our discord.<br>
+Any issues you encounter, like thousands of items spawned somewhere randomly in the world please report on our discord.<br>

 BLIX, owner of Plague Builds